rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 asking how to use async/await (more specifically, `tokio` and `tokio_tungstenite`) to develop a multiplayer game server.
-The responses contain some useful ideas and advice which may come in useful for other people's projects!
+The responses contain some useful ideas and advice which may be helpful for other people's projects!

 [async-game-server]: https://users.rust-lang.org/t/tokio-tungstenite-async-game-server-design/65996